net-daemon/docs/docs/developer/vscode.md

 title: VS Code
 ---

-For Visual Studio Code the recommenced way is to use the devcontainer to edit and debug NetDaemon.
+For Visual Studio Code the recommenced way is to use the devcontainer to edit and debug NetDaemon core projects.

 ## VSCode devcontainer